yongqianxiao/DDK/README.md

 ## DClassSUV_from_laptop_20220628.cpar

 This is the Carsim config file.
 You can recover the Carsim simulation environment via improting this file in Carsim.

+## Experiment videos

+Experiment videos can be obtained at https://yongqianxiao.github.io/2022/09/12/Experiment-videos-of-DDK/